 - Start Creating Content for Your Retail Business

 If you’re in retail business, you still have an area of expertise—fast delivery, home delivery, affordable pricing, discount pricing, quality products, good customer service, high customer experience—whatever it may be.
-You must discover your retail expertise and woven it into your digital marketing.
+You must discover your retail expertise and wove it into your digital marketing.